Pole–zero plot

 A pole-zero plot shows the location in the complex plane of the poles and zeros of the transfer function of a dynamic system, such as a controller, compensator, sensor, equalizer, filter, or communications channel.
 By convention, the poles of the system are indicated in the plot by an X while the zeros are indicated by a circle or O.

-A pole-zero plot can represent either a continuous-time (CT) or a discrete-time (DT) system.
-For a CT system, the plane in which the poles and zeros appear is the s plane of the Laplace transform.
-In this context, the parameter s represents the complex angular frequency, which is the domain of the CT transfer function.
-For a DT system, the plane is the z plane, where z represents the domain of the Z-transform.
+A pole-zero plot is plotted in the plane of a complex frequency domain, which can represent either a continuous-time or a discrete-time system: